Tony Hibbert

-Anthony James Hibbert (born 20 February 1981) is an English footballer, currently playing for French amateur side ES Louzy.
+Anthony James Hibbert (born 20 February 1981) is an English former professional footballer.
+A one-club man for his entire career, coupled with his down-to-earth demeanour, Hibbert earned a cult hero status among Everton fans.

 Originally a midfielder, Hibbert converted to play at right-back.
 He spent his entire professional career with Everton, having joined the club in 1991.
 He made his senior debut for Everton in 2001, and went on to make 328 appearances for the club in all competitions.
-With Hibbert being a one-club man for most of his career, coupled with his down-to-earth demeanour, he earned a cult hero status among Everton fans.
-He retired from playing in 2016 but returned to football in 2021 to play for amateur club ES Louzy in France.

 Club career

 Hibbert was born in Liverpool and brought up in Huyton.
 Growing up as an Everton supporter, Hibbert joined the club as a boy.
 He was a member of the Everton youth team that won the FA Youth Cup in 1998 beating Blackburn Rovers 5–3 on aggregate.
 Three years later, he made his first-team debut for the club in a Premier League match against West Ham United on 31 March 2001, in which a high challenge from Stuart Pearce into Hibbert's chest saw Everton earn a penalty.

 In the 2002–03 season, in the wake of an injury to fellow right-back Steve Watson, Hibbert became a regular member of the Everton first team.
 The Actim Index rated him the best English right-back in the 2004–05 season.

 He missed the end of the 2005–06 season with a hernia problem and his preparations for the 2006–07 season were hampered after he was infected by cryptosporidium parasite.
 Hibbert's 2006–07 season was seriously disrupted by injury.
 He again played regularly in the 2007–08 and the 2008–09 seasons.

 At the start of the 2010–11 season, Hibbert was Everton's longest-serving player, the only player who had been at the club throughout the entire reign of former manager David Moyes, and had appeared in more competitive European games than any other Everton player.
 In addition, he had not scored in a competitive game during his professional career.
 Alongside his commitment to the club, the goal drought contributed to his cult hero status among Everton fans, to the extent that a banner reading "If Hibbert Scores, We Riot" was displayed at the 2009 FA Cup semi-final.